Automotive a-class explained

 What’s with the weird stripes?

-To demonstrate the transitions I will be adding a rounding “fillet” to the edge from first picture.
+To demonstrate the different transitions I will be adding a rounding “fillet” to the edge from first picture.

 G1 “Tangent”